-The trails at the main park go between the day use area and the Lodge.
+The original trails at the main park go between the day use area and the Lodge.
 If you start at the day use area trail head I suggest hiking the red trail loop until you connect

 to the yellow trail.
 The yellow trail will take you on the bluffs along side the Tennessee River.
 At the end of the yellow trail you will end up at the food plot.
 There are usually